v3rmine/cwtch-server/README.md

 ## Using the Server

-When run the app will output standard log lines, one of which will contain the `tofubundle` in purple.
+When run the app will output standard log lines, one of which will contain the `serverbundle` in purple.
 This is the part you need to capture and import into a Cwtch client app so you can use the server for hosting groups

 ## Docker